-I was driving home with C. Yu, A. Agrawal, and J. Rosario after lunch today, and from the highway we see in the distance a big cloud of smoke — probably one signifying a fire.
+I was driving home with C. Yu, A. Agrawal, and J. Rosario after lunch today, and from the highway we could see, in the distance, a big cloud of smoke.
 I nonchalantly cracked a joke, “Oh crap, guys, my house is on fire!”
 We all laughed.

-As we drove closer to my home (we were actually intending to go to C. Yu’s house and we just happened to be driving closer), I realized that the fire was nearby, and in fact, it was very nearby.
-Arriving at my house, I found cars parked every which way as spectators came to watch the fire.
-Running into my house, I saw my mother frantically packing things, and my father in the backyard with our garden hose attempting to soak the surrounding area (I live on a hill surrounded by dried grass — which, naturally, catches on fire).
+As we drove closer to my home (we were actually intending to go to C. Yu’s house and we just happened to be driving closer), I realized that the fire was, in fact, very nearby and steered us home instead.
+Arriving at my house, I found cars parked every which way as spectators came to watch.
+Running into my house, I saw my mother frantically packing things, and my father in the backyard with our garden hose attempting to soak the surrounding area (I live on a hill surrounded by dried grass).
 I was a little alarmed at this, but took it in stride and tried to assess the situation.
 Looking down the hill, I saw firefighters extinguishing the flames (one hapless owner saw the flames approach to within 3-4 feet of his backyard), and felt things must be under control.

-Thankfully, the firefighters arrived before things got too hot (yes, bad joke, but I’m trying to make what could have been a horrible scenario into something light); at the end, the fire was stopped ~20 feet away from my backyard.
+Thankfully, the firefighters arrived before things got too hot (yes, bad joke); at the end, the fire was stopped probably some ~20 feet from our backyard.

-Luckily, no serious property damage or injury happened for me, my family, or any of my neighbors and local property owners.
-But, a very harrowing experience indeed.
+Luckily, no serious property damage or injury happened for me, my family, or any of my neighbors.
+But, a harrowing experience nevertheless.

-And of course, here’s a picture of me laughing in the face of danger as I use my neighbor’s hose to stem the evil flames.
-(Yes, that’s right, Consultant by profession, Lucky-wannabe-firefighter by happenstance)
+And, of course, here’s a picture of me laughing in the face of danger as I use my neighbor’s hose to stem the evil flames.
+(Yes, that’s right, Consultant by profession, Lucky-firefighter by happenstance)